Categories

 Status of case:

-Communicated to the respondent State on 17 March 2021.
-On 26 April 2022, a Chamber of the Court relinquished jurisdiction in favour of the Grand Chamber, which will hold a public hearing in this case on 29 March 2023.
-A webcast of the hearing will become available here.
+This case was communicated to the respondent State, Switzerland, on 17 March 2021.
+On 26 April 2022, a Chamber of the Court relinquished jurisdiction in favour of the Grand Chamber, held a public hearing in this case on 29 March 2023.
+A webcast of the hearing is available here.
+On 9 April 2024, the Court issued its judgment in the case.

 Suggested case citation: